Cannabis in Aotearoa New Zealand

-Associate Professor Joseph Boden is a member of the Department of Psychological Medicine at the University of Otago, Christchurch.
+Professor Joseph Boden is a member of the Department of Psychological Medicine at the University of Otago, Christchurch.
 Originally earning a PhD in experimental social psychology, Joe held university lectureships in the UK and Australia before coming to New Zealand in 2002.
 Since 2005 he has been employed as a researcher on the long-running Christchurch Health and Development Study (CHDS), a longitudinal study of over 1000 New Zealanders born in Christchurch in mid-1977.
-In 2015 Joe was appointed Deputy Director of the CHDS.
+In 2015 Joe was appointed Deputy Director of the CHDS, and in 2019 he was appointed Director of the CHDS.
 His research interests include the psychosocial causes and consequences of substance use, abuse, and dependence; mental health and substance use epidemiology; and the social and psychological determinants of maladaptive behaviour including aggression and violence, among other topics.

 University of Auckland

 Ko Pārengarenga te moana